scala-records/scala-records/README.md

    ```
    + Fixing [SI-7340](https://issues.scala-lang.org/browse/SI-7340) would resolve this issue.

+2. Records will not work in IntelliJ IDEA.
+IntelliJ does not support whitebox macros.

 ### For Scala 2.10.x

 1. All record calls will fire a warning for a reflective macro call.